-The Annual Security Report is available for the Branchburg Campus, as well as off-site locations on RVCC's website at www.raritanval.edu/2019AnnualSecurityReport.
-Paper copies are available at the Campus Safety Office and the Welcome Center at the main Branchburg campus.
+The College Annual Security Report is available for on campus as well as off-site locations on RVCC's website at www.raritanval.edu/2020AnnualSecurityReport.
+Paper copies are available at the Campus Safety Office, the Welcome Center, Human Resources, Workforce Training Center, Admissions, Bateman Student Center, and upon verbal or written request at the Branchburg campus.
 The Campus Safety Office can be contacted at 908-231-8800 or by e-mailing security@raritanval.edu.